OpenBB-finance/OpenBB/website/content/terminal/reference/forex/oanda/pending.md

 ---
 title: pending
-description: Learn how to retrieve information about pending orders using the 'pending' command in Python.
+description: "Learn how to retrieve information about pending orders using the 'pending'" command in Python.
 Note that this command does not require any parameters.
 keywords:
 - pending orders